Financial challenges

 Since 2010, Local Government funding has been significantly reduced.
 Councils everywhere have had less money to deliver services.

-In Coventry for the past 14 years our core spending power has fallen in real terms by £1.5bn or an average of £100m every year.
+For example, in Coventry our core spending power has fallen in real terms by £1.6bn or an average of £100m every year.

-We also receive the lowest funding per head of the population in the West Midlands and the country.
-This graph shows how we compare to some of our neighbours.
+Although this is a issue for all Councils, Coventry has been doubly disadvantaged as we receive one of the lowest funding per head of the population in the West Midlands and the country.

-Our 24/25 core spending power was £1,040 per person.
-That figure is £78 less than the national average.
-If we were funded at the national average, then we'd have £28 million more a year.
+To give you the numbers, our 25/26 core spending power is £1,130 per person.
+That figure is £46 less than the national average.
+If we were funded at the national average, then we'd have £17 million more a year.

 Funding takes no account of population growth, yet Coventry is amongst the top 10 for growth since 2010.
 In other words, without any extra funding, our consistently increasing population means our money is having to stretch further than other councils.